phannhat17/mini-project-optimization/README.md

 ## Results
 Here, we just need **the number of used bins and the total cost**, so for the real running time results, we omitted the printing code of the detailed packing methods **(this affects quite a bit the actual runtime of the solver)**.
-- The results for each model are shown in the `results` folder.
+- The results for each model are shown in the `results` folder
 - An overview of the results can be found [here](./results/results.pdf)
 - CP and MIP model solvers only receive input data up to **600 packages**
 - You can use google colab to run our project like [this](https://colab.research.google.com/drive/1ouxqr2eeJTfJou74Oxw4Syih_zFGgm2p?usp=sharing)